AlphaDE/ark-moddodo/README.md

 - `--modids ID [ID...]` - space-separated list of steam IDs of the mod you wish to
 - `--steamcmd PATH` - (optional) directory of the SteamCMD install you wish to use, if not under `~/steam/Steam`
 - `--update` - (optional) - update all mods currently installed on the server
-- `--delete` - (optional) - deletes previously downloaded mods for multi-server environments
+- `--deletecache` - (optional) - deletes previously downloaded mods in SteamCMD for multi-server environments

 ### Example